pagemedev/pageme-matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-mautrix-discord.md

 ## Prerequisites

-There are 2 ways to login to discord using this bridge, either by [scanning a QR code](#method-1-login-using-qr-code-recommended) using the Discord mobile app **or** by using a [Discord token](#method-2-login-using-discord-token-not-recommended).
+For using this bridge, you would **need to authenticate by scanning a QR code with the Discord app on your phone**.

+You can delete the Discord app after the authentication process.

 If this is a dealbreaker for you, consider using one of the other Discord bridges supported by the playbook: [mx-puppet-discord](configuring-playbook-bridge-mx-puppet-discord.md) or [matrix-appservice-discord](configuring-playbook-bridge-appservice-discord.md).
 These come with their own complexity and limitations, however, so we recommend that you proceed with this one if possible.

 ## Installing